Rehan Butt

-Rehan Butt (Urdu: ریحان بٹ) is a former Pakistani professional field hockey player who played as a forward for the Pakistan national field hockey team.
-A world renowned player known for his play-making skills and shooting in-front of the goal Rehan was named in the FIH All Stars Team in 2008 and 2010.
+Rehan Butt (Punjabi: ریحان بٹ) is a former Pakistani professional field hockey player who played as a forward for the Pakistan national field hockey team and also captained the team.
+A player known for his play-making skills and shooting in-front of the goal, Rehan was named in the FIH All Stars Team in 2008 and 2010.
 In 2008 he was declared as the Best Asian Player by the Asian Hockey Federation.
-At international level Rehan represented Pakistan at three Olympics and two Hockey World Cups.
+At international level, Rehan represented Pakistan at three Olympics and two Hockey World Cups.
 He was part of the teams that finished third at three consecutive Champions Trophy in 2002, 2003 and 2004.
-He won the gold medal at the 2010 Asian Games.
+He was part of the Pakistan team that won the gold medal at the 2010 Asian Games, becoming Asian Champions after a two-decade gap.

 Early life

-Rehan was born in Lahore, Pakistan (6 July, 1980) as the second child of his parents.
+Rehan was born in Lahore, Punjab, Pakistan (6 July 1980) as the second child of an ethnic Kashmiri family.
 His father Saqib Butt was a film producer by profession.
 Rehan's elder brother Rizwan also played hockey and they both used to go to the Noble Hockey Ground to play while Rehan was in fifth grade.
-There Rehan was spotted by the sport's teacher of Govt.
-Model Town High School of Lahore while he was playing on artificial turf who offered him to play for the school.
+There Rehan was spotted by the sports teacher of Govt.
+Model Town High School, Lahore while playing on artificial turf and offered to play for the school.
 Rehan and Rizwan helped the school win an inter-school trophy after seven years.